Establish a strategy and business model which promote long-term value for shareholders

 Country of Incorporation

 The Company (Company number 03587944) was incorporated on 25 June 1998 in England and Wales.
 Following a reverse takeover by Inspiration Healthcare Limited, completed on 24 June 2015, the Company changed its name to Inspiration Healthcare Group plc and was re-admitted to the London Stock Exchange’s Alternative Investment Market (LSE:IHC).
+The Company has adopted the QCA Corporate Governance Code, which was last reviewed by the Board in January 2024.

 Main Country of Operations